Table Of Contents

-Simple: a Smart Manufacturing Platform.
+Simple: a Connected Workforce Platform.

 Here are just a few ways a smart platform can make all the difference in your transformation:

 Remember what we said about improvements having very little impact if you can’t share or repeat them?
-Well, a Smart Manufacturing Platform helps you overcome this challenge by offering frameworks for improvement.
+Well, a connected workforce platform helps you overcome this challenge by offering frameworks for improvement.
 Once you discover a better way of doing things — which you will, because that’s what a human/tech relationship is all about — you’ll be able to identify the specific problem they solved and which other areas could benefit.
 After repeating the new best practice a few times to make sure it’s really a best practice, you can share it with other locations in your organization to maximize your benefits.

 Because data tells the story of every manufacturing process, machine breakdown, sensor placement and production improvement, it’s just the benchmark you need to measure progress.
 With this information at your fingertips, it’s much easier to identify what success looks like for you — and to build your plant’s future around that vision.

 You know you and your people the key to a real smart factory transformation.
 You know there’s a delicate balance in the relationship between people and technology, and that, when managed via prioritization and prescription, this relationship can slingshot you toward success.

 However, before any of this can happen, you need to build a solid foundation — and for that, you need a connected workforce platform.

 We can talk all day about why this platform is the key to successful smart factory initiatives or how it helps you build your own future.
 In fact, we do share a lot of this information if you’re interested in some manufacturing wisdom.
 But at the end of the day, we believe the best way to appreciate a connected workforce platform is to see it in action.